ryan-endacott/TileWizard/README.md

 ## Getting Started

-You can use Tile Wizard by visiting our [GitHub Pages site](https://ryan-endacott.github.io/TileWizard/) and following the instructions there.
+You can use Tile Wizard by visiting our [TileWizardApp.com](https://tilewizardapp.com) and following the instructions there.
 Alternatively, you can download the `index.html` file and open it in your web browser to use Tile Wizard locally. 💻

 ## Features